fooplugins/foogallery/README.txt

 * Fixed: Fixed bug where captions were being limited to 2 lines by default, even if no limiting was set.
 * Fixed: Made password protect code backwards compatible with WP 5.9
 * Fixed: Removed CORS error when loading images from a remote server.
+* Fixed: Fixed some PHP Warnings that were showing up in the debug log.
+* Update: Update to Freemius SDK 2.13.0

 = 3.1.0 =